 IV.1.1.
-The management body ensures that the Company acts in accordance with its objective and does not delegate powers as regards the following: i) definition of the strategy and the general policies of the Company, ii) organisation and coordination of the business structure; (iii) matters which are to be considered strategic in view of their amount, risk or special characteristics.
+The Board of Directors ensures that the Company acts in accordance with its objective and does not delegate powers as regards the following: i) definition of the strategy and the general policies of the Company, ii) organisation and coordination of the business structure; (iii) matters which are to be considered strategic in view of their value, risk or special characteristics.